whatifif/handgesture/draft-h/README.md

 All most people use a desktop or laptop these days.
 One of serious problem is that they are stuck to the keyboard and mouse, which will cause a serious health problem on a long run.
 Moreover in VR/AR age, we cannot use keyboard/mouse.
 Our purpose is to replace a keyboard and mouse with hand gestures.
 We have devised a virtual keyboard and virtual mouse with subtle hand gestures and made ML recognise our gestures so that we can control our computer remotely.
 Amazon echo has ear now but it will have eye in future.
 We need to make a standard gestures for people to adopt easily like a standard keyboard and mouse.
 ML will address this for us, human.
 We used Deep Learning as ML in this project.

+## Introduction

+People have used a keyboard and mouse as a standard way of input to computer for a long time.
+One of the serious problem of using keyboard and mouse is that we are stuck to the keyboard/mouse and sit still while we are using our desktop or laptop computer.
+This causes a serious health problem on a long run.

+Moreover we are entering the VR ( Virtual reality )/ AR ( Augmented reality ) age and we cannot use keyboard/mouse as we did before.
+We have to use some kind of mobile controller or HAND GESTURE !!!

+ML( Machine Learning ) can recognise our gesture and control the computer as we intented by gesture remotely.
+We will feel like a magician.
+And by moving our body to control the computer, we can avoid sitting still and getting a health problem.
+Moreover we can play a game with much more immersively by moving our hand, heads and body.

+To replace a keyboard and mouse, we have to devise many subtle gestures and these gestures have to be easy one for people to learn easily like a standard keyboard and mouse.

+We suggest a virtual keyboard and virtual mouse like following: